Krobys/document-scanner-fast/README.md

 #### ScannerResults

 Document Scanner library will return image files using `fun onSuccess(scannerResults: ScannerResults)`.
-ScannerResults contains 3 files:
+ScannerResults contains 1 file:
-- **originalImageFile** - image from camera (with Configuration declared in your Application class).
-- **croppedImageFile** - cropped/document image
-- **transformedImageFile** - croppedPhotoFile with grayscale filter or null if grayscale is not applied
+- imageFile

 #### Error Handling
 All errors are returned to app using `fun onError(error: DocumentScannerErrorModel)`